 As you probably know by now, ASC 606, Revenue from Contracts with Customers, is quite extensive and provides considerable guidance.
 Some may even refer to it as a novel with an exciting plot focused on revenue recognition!
 Okay, I’m not sure who would make that analogy, but you get the picture.
 However, not all of the plot twists are addressed, and it leaves some questions unanswered.
 While extensive, it can’t possibly cover all of the related issues that might arise in practice.
 In this blog, we’ll explore one of those unanswered questions, related to shipping and handling activities.

 You might be thinking, wait a minute, I thought the FASB issued guidance related to the accounting for shipping and handling activities.
-And you would be right; they did in the form of ASU 2016-10, which amended ASC 606 and covered a number of other revenue related items as well.
+And you would be right; they did in the form of ASU 2016-10 (summarized in this post), which amended ASC 606 and covered a number of other revenue related items as well.
 However, there is one other consideration related to shipping and handling activities that it didn’t address.
 Before we highlight that consideration, let’s first review the guidance for shipping and handling activities that was clarified by ASU 2016-10, using an example.

 Lumineer, Inc. sells candles, lanterns, and torches through its online store.
 A customer orders a bronze lantern and it is delivered to their home five days later.
 When considering ASC 606, specifically step 2 of the revenue recognition process, how many performance obligations exist in this contract with the customer?
 One?
 Two?
 Before we go any further, if you would like more information on Step 2 of the revenue recognition process, be sure to check out our blog.
 Certainly, the bronze lantern is a performance obligation - it is what the customer ordered after all - but what about the shipping?
 Is it a separate performance obligation that would have a portion of the transaction price allocated to it and be analyzed separately for revenue recognition in Step 5, thus having a different pattern of transfer to the customer than the good itself?